 “As you can imagine, your uterus and abdomen are expanding so your abdominal muscles are also stretching to allow space for your baby,” said Nichole Mahnert, MD, an OBGYN at Banner University Medicine in Arizona.
-“This pressure can cause the two sides of our rectus muscles, the two muscles that run parallel along our abdomen, to push away from each other causing a separation called diastasis recti.
+“This pressure can cause separation of the rectus abdominis muscles (the two muscles that run parallel along our abdomen) called diastasis recti.

-For some women these muscles will move back into place, but for some with diastasis recti, you may be left with an annoying pooch and a weak core.
+For some postpartum women these muscles will move back into place, but for some with diastasis recti, you may be left with an annoying pooch and weak core muscles.

 To better understand this relatively common condition, we spoke with Dr. Mahnert.